mrcloudchase/AI-CONTENT-DEVELOPER/llm_outputs/preview/updates/network-requirements.md

 [!INCLUDE [network-requirements](includes/network-requirements.md)]

+> [!NOTE]
+> When integrating Cilium with Azure CNI, ensure that your network configuration meets the specific requirements for CiliumEndpointSlices, including necessary connectivity for Azure Monitor and Log Analytics.

 ## Additional endpoints

 Depending on your scenario, you may need connectivity to other URLs, such as those used by the Azure portal, management tools, or other Azure services.
 In particular, review these lists to ensure that you allow connectivity to any necessary endpoints: